Bible Edited Out of Film 'Soul Surfer' to Appeal to Non-Christians, Added Back In

 Published February 17, 2011

-The upcoming film “Soul Surfer,” slated for release in April, is based on the of spirited teen surfer Bethany Hamilton, who lost her arm in a 2003 shark attack, but courageously returned to her board and become a champion again months later.
+The upcoming film “Soul Surfer,” slated for release in April, is based on the true story of spirited teen surfer Bethany Hamilton, who lost her arm in a 2003 shark attack, but courageously returned to her board and become a champion again months later.

 However, it appears as though the uplifting story hit a sour note with the film's producers where the family's Christianity was concerned.